gluster/glusterd2/doc/development-guide.md

 Do your work here and commit.

-Run linting checks and static code check:
+Run the test suite, which includes linting checks, static code check, and unit
+tests:

-`$ make verify`
+`$ make tests`

 You will need to provide unit tests and functional tests for your changes wherever applicable.
 Ensure that the tests pass with your changes.
 The functional tests needs to be run as root user.
+To run the functional tests:

-`# make test`
+`# make functest`

 Once you are ready to push, you will type the following: